 Annex: Zero Draft Stakeholder Contributions

-To enhance the coverage, quality, and affordability of ICT/broadband network, infrastructure development utilizing converged services, enhanced spectrum management, and both wired and wireless technologies are essential.
+To enhance the coverage, quality, and affordability of broadband telecommunication networks and services, enhanced spectrum management, and both wired and wireless technologies are essential.

-Enhance availability of access anytime/anywhere which requires improved ICT infrastructure with emphasis on fast and affordable broadband access.
+Enhance availability of access anytime/anywhere which requires improved telecommunication infrastructure with emphasis on fast and affordable broadband access.

-Focus on ICT infrastructure coverage, quality and affordability as issues that still need to be addressed.
+Focus on telecommunication infrastructure coverage, quality and affordability as issues that still need to be addressed.

-Foster development of broadband infrastructure, including the creation of national fiber optic infrastructure, through appropriate legislation, national plans, programs and provide access to information on the infrastructure through dedicated web portals.
+Foster development of broadband infrastructure, including the creation of national fiber optic infrastructure, through appropriate legislation, national plans, programs and provide access to information..

-Explore wireless broadband technology opportunity as last mile solution.
+Explore wireless broadband technology as last mile solution.

 Foster the digital switchover from analogue to digital terrestrial broadcasting that is essential to benefit consumers by having more choices and quality in television services, and also to free up radio spectrum, while considering the special needs of the developing countries..

-Develop a convergence strategy between broadcasting, mobile and fixed services by fostering new technological approaches.
+Develop a convergence strategy between broadcasting, mobile and fixed telecommunication services by fostering new technological approaches.

-Promote spectrum management mechanisms that would foster technological innovation including systems such as those used for providing mobile broadband services.
+Promote spectrum management mechanisms that would foster technological innovation including systems such as those used for providing broadband mobile telecommunication services.

 Promote the rational, equitable, efficient and economical utilization of radio spectrum and satellite orbit resources.

-Develop a well-planned, well-maintained, economic and efficient Broadband backbone to ensure the delivery of Internet services.
+Develop a well-planned, well-maintained, economic and efficient Broadband telecommunication networks to ensure the delivery of Internet services.

-Develop secure, inexpensive and broad backbone to meet the uprising demand of broadband services, especially for developing countries.
+Develop robust, inexpensive and broad telecommunication networks to meet the uprising demand of broadband telecommunication services, especially for developing countries.

-Considering data traffic explosion, development of new technologies and standards to lower the cost of broadband backbone infrastructure is necessary.
+Considering data traffic explosion, development of new technologies and standards to lower the cost of broadband telecommunication networks infrastructure is necessary.

-Develop new business models and financing arrangements for funding broadband backbone development, which is vital for enhancing the investment opportunities in this field, especially in the developing countries and rural areas.
+Develop new business models and financing arrangements for funding broadband telecommunication networks development which is vital for enhancing the investment opportunities in this field, especially in the developing countries and rural areas.

-Direct efforts towards the regional dimension to profit from economies of scale in terms of interconnectivity, bandwidth sharing, regional backbone, and regional manufacturing capabilities.
+Direct efforts towards the regional dimension to profit from economies of scale in terms of interconnectivity, bandwidth sharing, regional telecommunication networks, and regional manufacturing capabilities.

 Recognizing that the deployment of Internet Exchange Points (IXPs) has improved the overall Internet experience in many countries and role of IXPs in contributing towards faster and cheaper Internet access in developing countries, continue fostering the creation of regional and national Internet Exchange points to enhance the Internet traffic management and help to bring down International interconnection costs – also providing a platform for more local content to be made available..